TadaTeruki/name-engine/README.md

 This library computes Markov chains from a dataset of names.
 The names must be separated by certain user-defined rules, such as syllables.
 Each of the separated units is treated as a state of the Markov chain.

-The transition is defined as the link between the pronunciations.
+The transition is defined as the connection between the pronunciations.
 For example:

 - `ŋ` -> `w` in `Ringwood /ˈrɪŋwʊd/` [`(Ring /ˈrɪŋ/)` `(wood /wʊd/)`]